os2137/webrepo20180830/content/post/2018-09-30-help-that-got-me-started.md

 categories: []
 tags: []
 ---
-This is my first post and I wanted post this super helpful link which got me started on my website.
+This is my first post and I wanted to post this super helpful link which got me started on my website.

 [Blogdown Tutorial](https://notes.peter-baumgartner.net/tutorial/blogdown-tutorial-part-4/)